jennecattoor/passion-project/README.md

 - Wednesday 1/02: Test-presentation on campus + finetuning it
 - Tuesday 2/02: Presenting to jury

+## The customer
+Lifeguards of Knokke-Heist

+## Core project statement
+Every summer, lifeguards make sure the Belgian coastline is as safe as possible.
+With a team of over 250 people.
+A clear line of communication is essential.
+The current situation is extremely inefficient in many ways.
+There is a great deal of paperwork that can be transformed into something digital.
+Everything is done on paper.
+As an example, the daily report gets filled out daily on a piece of paper.
+A car has to drive from post to post to collect these reports every single day.
+This task alone takes hours.
+I want to make an application where everything is in one place and way more efficient.
+This app should contain features like leave planning, missing child reports with an image, daily reports, material shortages, and many other features.

 ## User stories
 You can find all the user stories under the Projects tab